 Tip to Avoid This Mistake: Have sex regularly, as it will help in improving a man’s sperm quality and production.

-Since ages, women in our country have been told that if they are unable to conceive, then they have fertility issues.
-But, nobody points to a man.
+Since ages, women in our country have been told that if they are unable to conceive, they have fertility issues, but nobody points to a man.
 Fertility problems can happen in both men and women.
 And there is no need to be ashamed about sharing it with your doctor.

 11. Sticking to One Position

 Many couples think that a certain position is suitable for getting pregnant.
 It is also believed that a woman has to keep her hips elevated for a while after having sex to get pregnant.
-But the truth is after ejaculation, sperm swims into cervical mucus and enters the fallopian tubes.
-So, the actual process is of few minutes and your position does not matter.
+But the truth is after ejaculation, sperm swim into cervical mucus and enters the fallopian tubes.
+So, the actual process is of a few minutes, and your position does not matter.

 Tip to Avoid This Mistake: Instead of sticking to one position while having intercourse, try different positions in which you have fun and make your experience interesting.

-So, now as you are aware of what mistakes you might be making, it shouldn’t be hard for you to get pregnant.
-Although remember, patience is the key and don’t lose hope if the result is still negative.
-Give yourself some time and you sure will be pregnant soon!
+Now that you are aware of what mistakes you might be making, it shouldn’t be hard for you to get pregnant.
+Remember, patience is the key; don’t lose hope if the result is still negative.
+Give yourself some time, and you sure will be pregnant soon!